operate-first/support/docs/onboarding_to_cluster.md

 - Install our [toolbox](https://github.com/operate-first/toolbox) to have the developer setup ready automatically for you.
 - Install the tools manually.
 You'll need [kustomize](https://kustomize.io/), [sops](https://github.com/mozilla/sops) and [ksops](https://github.com/viaduct-ai/kustomize-sops).

+You will also need the `opfcli` install the latest version from [here](https://github.com/operate-first/opfcli/releases).

 Please fork/clone the [operate-first/apps](https://github.com/operate-first/apps) repository. **During this whole setup, we'll be working within this repository.**